 - Extended family (Strong): Although clearly mixed with the issue of family honor, strongly held Islamic convictions are a significant reason for family members to target those of their kinship that convert to Christianity.
 Conversion from Islam to Christianity is socially unacceptable in Qatar. - Government officials (Strong): The government will act against any Christian who makes an attempt to discuss Christian faith with Muslims, since proselytizing is illegal and punishable under the law.
-No Christians have been officially prosecuted for proselytizing, but some have been expelled from the country without due process in recent years.

-- Non-Christian religious leaders (Strong): Conservative Islamic preachers like Yusuf al-Qaradawi have millions of viewers, for example via Qatari-based Al-Jazeera.
+No Christians have been officially prosecuted for proselytizing, but some have been expelled from the country without due process in recent years. - Non-Christian religious leaders (Strong): Conservative Islamic preachers like Yusuf al-Qaradawi have millions of viewers, for example via Qatari-based Al-Jazeera.
 Although al-Qaradawi does not support Wahhabism, he is seen as an important intellectual voice for the Muslim Brotherhood and he has stated very clearly that apostasy has to be punished with the death penalty. - Ethnic group leaders (Strong): Family and tribal heads will make sure that Islam is respected within their tribe or extended family.
 They will influence family members to make them put pressure on converts to recant their faith. - Citizens (people from wider society) (Strong): Conservative Islamic society is the biggest threat to Christians in Qatar.
-Employees are tied to their employers and thus vulnerable to their bosses' demands.
-The latter can easily discriminate, humiliate or abuse expatriate Christians, especially the poor and low-skilled workers from South East Asia and North Africa.
+Employment contracts are such that employees are vulnerable to the demands of their employers who can easily discriminate, humiliate or abuse expatriate Christians, especially the poor and low-skilled workers from Southeast Asia and

+North Africa.
 Expatriate Christians also face discrimination or mistreatment by their fellow Muslim expatriates in some cases.